Arwa al-Sulayhi: 1097/8–1138: independent rule

 After al-Mufaddal's death, Sulayhid control over Yemen weakened.
 Aden broke away again, and at one point even al-Ta'kar was lost again for a while.
 Arwa appointed al-Mufaddal's cousin, As'ad ibn Abi'l-Futuh, to succeed him as deputy, but he does not seem to have been very effective.
 In 1119, Arwa, now 65 years old, wrote to the Fatimids requesting assistance.
-The Fatimid vizier al-Afdal Shahanshah responded by sending Ibn al-Muwaffaq ibn Najib al-Dawla, who Arwa appointed commander of the army.
-The goal of al-Muwaffaq's mission is debated.
-According to Samer Traboulsi, he was sent to bring Arwa closer under Fatimid control.
+The Fatimid vizier al-Afdal Shahanshah responded by sending Ali ibn Ibrahim ibn Najib al-Dawla, who Arwa appointed commander of the army.
+The goal of Ibn Najib al-Dawla's mission is debated.
+According to Samer Traboulsi, he was sent to bring Arwa under closer Fatimid control.
 According to Husain Hamdani, on the other hand, he had been sent solely to assist her.

-Al-Muwaffaq was able to restore Sulayhid authority over several key castles, but he was unable to retake any major cities like Aden, Sanaa, or Zabid.
-In 1123, the new Fatimid vizier al-Ma'mun sent 400 Armenian archers and 700 knights to reinforce him.
+Ibn Najib al-Dawla was able to restore Sulayhid authority over several key castles, but he was unable to retake any major cities like Aden, Sanaa, or Zabid.
+In 1123, the new Fatimid vizier al-Ma'mun al-Bata'ihi sent 400 Armenian archers and 700 knights to reinforce him.
 However, the tribal leaders loyal to Arwa were expressing "some discomfort at his presence".

-Meanwhile, al-Muwaffaq's victories had apparently inflated his ego, and he tried to stage a coup against Arwa and replace her as leader - he thought she was "old and feeble-minded and needed to step down".
-Arwa quickly led a counterattack and besieged his soldiers; meanwhile, she ordered "large sums of Egyptian money to be distributed" to the tribal leaders who were on bad terms with al-Muwaffaq.
-She apparently spread rumors that the money had come from al-Muwaffaq himself.
-Al-Muwaffaq's own mercenaries were upset and abandoned him, and he was forced to submit to Arwa.
+Meanwhile, Ibn Najib al-Dawla's victories had apparently inflated his ego, and he tried to stage a coup against Arwa and replace her as leader – he thought she was "old and feeble-minded and needed to step down".
+Arwa quickly led a counterattack and besieged his soldiers; meanwhile, she ordered "large sums of Egyptian money to be distributed" to the tribal leaders who were on bad terms with Ibn Najib al-Dawla.
+She apparently spread rumors that the money had come from Ibn Najib al-Dawla himself.
+Ibn Najib al-Dawla's own mercenaries were upset and abandoned him, and he was forced to submit to Arwa.
 He was arrested and kept prisoner in Dhu Jibla for an unknown length of time.

-The caliph al-Amir ended up recalling al-Muwaffaq.
-Arwa sent al-Muwaffaq back to Egypt by boat - in a wooden cage.
-On the same boat, she sent her trusted secretary al-Azdi as an envoy to apologize to the caliph for arresting al-Muwaffaq, along with precious gifts.
+The caliph al-Amir ended up recalling Ibn Najib al-Dawla.
+Arwa sent Ibn Najib al-Dawla back to Egypt by boat – in a wooden cage.
+On the same boat, she sent her trusted secretary al-Azdi as an envoy to apologise to the caliph for arresting Ibn Najib al-Dawla, along with precious gifts.
 They never made it to Egypt, as the ship sank on the way.
 Arwa was accused of paying the ship's captain to scupper it, but according to Taef El-Azhari this is unlikely because al-Azdi was also on the ship.